khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 4. If the email exists, the system automatically generates a new random password, updates the user's record in the database, and simultaneously sends an email containing the new password to the user's inbox.
 5. The system displays a notification asking the user to check their personal email for the new password.

-4.2.2.
-Alternative flows:
+*4.2.2.
+Alternative flows*

 o	If the email does not exist in the system: The system displays an error message: "Email address does not exist in the system."
 The user may re-enter the email or exit the function.

-4.3.
-Special requirements: The new password must be generated completely at random using the system's secure encryption algorithm and immediately hashed before being stored in the database.
+*4.3.
+Special requirements: The new password must be generated completely at random using the system's secure encryption algorithm and immediately hashed before being stored in the database.*

-4.4.
-System state after Use-case execution: The account's old password is invalidated, and the new random password is updated in the database.
+*4.4.
+System state after Use-case execution: The account's old password is invalidated, and the new random password is updated in the database.*

 **5. Use-case View Personal Information**

-5.1.
-Summary: Users (Readers, Librarians, Administrators) access the system to view their personal details and activity history.
+*5.1.
+Summary: Users (Readers, Librarians, Administrators) access the system to view their personal details and activity history.*

-5.2.
-Flow of Events:
+*5.2.
+Flow of Events*

-5.2.1.
-Main Flow:
+*5.2.1.
+Main Flow*

 1. The user selects the "Profile" or "View Account Information" function.
 2. The system checks the current user's role and queries profile details from the corresponding table (Reader, Staff, or Admin).
 3. The system displays detailed information: full name, date of birth, phone number, email, address, account creation date, and borrowing/returning history (for readers) or shift activity history (for librarians).

-5.3.
-System state prior to Use-case execution: The user must be successfully logged into the system.
+*5.3.
+System state prior to Use-case execution: The user must be successfully logged into the system.*

 **6. Use-case View Registration Requests**

-6.1.
-Summary: Allows a librarian or administrator to view a list of online reader registration applications currently awaiting approval.
+*6.1.
+Summary: Allows a librarian or administrator to view a list of online reader registration applications currently awaiting approval.*

-6.2.
-Flow of Events:
+*6.2.
+Flow of Events*

-6.2.1.
-Main Flow:
+*6.2.1.
+Main Flow*

 1. The librarian selects the "Approve Card Registration Request" function on the dashboard.
 2. The system queries the database and displays a list of reader account registration applications with the status "Pending Approval," sorted chronologically with the most recent applications appearing first.